A Nostalgic Journey from the baltic sea to the great north

 DAY 4 - Leningrad (St. Petersburg) and train to Karelia

-- We'll spend the rest of the day touring the city Soviet heritage before eventually taking a late-night train to Petrozavodsk, the capital of the Autonomous Republic of Karelia,
+We'll spend the rest of the day in town focussing exclusively on Soviet architecture and monumentalism, before eventually taking a late-night train to Petrozavodsk, the capital of the Autonomous Republic of Karelia,

-- Needless to say, an afternoon in St. Petersburg is not enough to see, understand and appreciate this immensely fascinating city, full of historical, cultural and architectonic wonders.
-If this is your first time in town, we strongly suggest you to prolong your stay once we get back from Karelia on the final day of the tour; in case you require our assistance we'll gladly organise a 3-day guided tour around town; see below for more info.
+Needless to say, an afternoon in St. Petersburg is not enough to see, understand and appreciate this immensely fascinating city, full of historical, cultural and architectonic wonders.
+If this is your first time in town, we strongly suggest to prolong your stay once we get back from Karelia; in case you require our assistance we'll gladly organise a 3-day guided tour around town; see below for more info.

 DAY 5 - Petrozavodsk and Kizhi Island

-- After an early morning arrival in Petrozavodsk and a quick tour of this rather sleepy Soviet town, we'll embark on a boat ride to Kizhi, an island located near the geometrical centre of the mighty Lake Onega.
+After having of this rather sleepy Soviet town, we'll embark on a boat ride to Kizhi, an island located near the geometrical centre of the mighty Lake Onega.

 DAY 6 - Karelian villages